rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 frames with C functions that deallocate frames (i.e. functions that may use forced unwinding on specific platforms) is specified as follows:

-* **When deallocating Rust frames without destructors:** frames are safely deallocated; no undefined behavior
+* **When deallocating Rust [POFs][POF-definition]:** frames are safely deallocated; no undefined behavior
-* **When deallocating Rust frames with destructors:** undefined behavior
+* **When deallocating Rust non-POFs:** undefined behavior

 No subtype relationship is defined between functions or function pointers using different ABIs.
 This RFC also does not define coercions between `"C"` and `"C unwind"`.

-As noted in the [summary][summary], if a Rust frame containing `catch_unwind` is unwound by a foreign exception, the behavior is undefined for now.
+As noted in the [summary][summary], if a Rust frame containing a pending `catch_unwind` call is unwound by a foreign exception, the behavior is undefined for now.

 # Drawbacks
 [drawbacks]: #drawbacks

-Forced unwinding is treated as universally unsafe across frames with destructors, but on some platforms it could theoretically be well-defined.
+Forced unwinding is treated as universally unsafe across [non-POFs][POF-definition], but on some platforms it could theoretically be well-defined.
 As noted [above](forced-unwind), however, this would make the UB inconsistent across platforms, which is not desirable.

 This design imposes some burden on existing codebases (mentioned [above][motivation]) to change their `extern` annotations to use the new ABI.